ramongilmoreno/sstruct/README.md

 #### `parseStream(stream, [options])`

 Parses the given input stream and returns a `Promise` which will be resolved to the parsed object.

-The `options` object can provided to customize parsing with the following properties:
+The `options` object can provided to customize parsing with the following

-* `meta`, an object where to store the meta data of each field.
+properties:

+* `meta`, if provided, meta data will be saved in this object.
+Properties names will be the field names; and the meta data values will be the contents of the meta data comments from the input.

-* `metaRemoveLeadingAndTrailingEmptyLines`, set to true (default value) to remove leading and trailing empty lines from meta data.
+* `metaRemoveLeadingAndTrailingEmptyLines`, set to `true` (default value) to remove leading and trailing empty lines from meta data.

-* `valueRemoveLeadingAndTrailingEmptyLines`, set to true (default value) to remove leading and trailing empty lines from value data.
+* `valueRemoveLeadingAndTrailingEmptyLines`, set to `true` (default value) to remove leading and trailing empty lines from value data.

+### Command line interface (CLI)

+When installed, the `sstruct` command will parse an input `.ss` file given as paremeter (or read from the standard input).

+    $ sstruct help
+    sstruct command help

+        Parses a Simple Struct[ured] input writes the result to the output stream

+        Usage: sscript <action> [filename]

+        Where <action> is one of:

+          data - Parse input and write result to the output stream

+          meta - Parse input and write metadata to the output stream

+        The optional [filename] parameter tells which file to parse.
+If no file is given, input will be the input stream.

+    $ sstruct data ./samples/README.ss
+    {
+        "1": "One",
+        "2": "T \n W\n  O",
+        "Number three": "333\n   3\n333\n   3\n333"
+    }
+    $